Map and graph of 2014 GHI scores by country.

 The Global Hunger Index (GHI) is based on three equally weighted indicators:

-- the proportion of undernourished as a percentage of the population (reflecting the share of the population with insufficient dietary energy intake);
+- Undernourishment: the proportion of undernourished people as a percentage of the population (reflecting the share of the population with insufficient caloric intake);

-- the under-five mortality rate (partially reflecting the fatal synergy between inadequate dietary intake and unhealthy environments).
+- Child mortality: the mortality rate of children younger than age five (partially reflecting the fatal synergy of inadequate food intake and unhealthy environments).